 DMP FAQ Roses

-If you are planning to submit a proposal to any of the other divisions (Astrophysics, Earth, Helio) or E.3 the cross division Exoplanets Research Program) then this FAQ from ROSES-2015 is still good for you.
-SARA will update it in spring 2016.
+If you are planning to submit a proposal to any of the other divisions (Astrophysics, Earth, Helio) or E.3 the cross division Exoplanets Research Program) then this FAQ is still good for you.

 First of all, be reassured that we are not going to force you to reveal your precious proprietary data prior to publication.
 No personal, proprietary or ITAR data is included.
 We are simply seeking your plan for how you will make available the data that directly underlie the results and findings in your peer‐reviewed publications, like data in the charts and figures in your papers.
 More on what is and is not included and example data management plans appear below.